OpenSourceEconomics/epp_topics/src/epp_topics/python_installation_execution/environments/screencast/script.md

-# Script: Environment files
+# Script: Environment files and environments

 ## Environment files vs. environments

-- Mention:
+Mention:

 - Adding a package to the environment file will not automatically install it
 - Let conda/mamba manage your packages and never delete or modify the folder with installed packages yourself

 ## Anatomy of environment.yml